redhat-developer/app-services-cli/docs/commands/rhoas_dedicated_deregister-cluster.md

 ```
       --access-token string           The access token to use to authenticate with the OpenShift Cluster Management API.
-      --cluster-id string             The ID of the OpenShift cluster to register:
+      --cluster-id string             The ID of the OpenShift cluster to deregister.
       --cluster-mgmt-api-url string   The API URL of the OpenShift Cluster Management API.
 ```